Lets see the difference between DELETE and TRUNCATE command as below

 Consider you are holding a table TEST with the below schema

-The full table internal allocation is shown belowdelete_vs_truncate_1
+The full table internal allocation is shown below

 When you issue a DELETE command it will process the data deletion row by row, you can see the transaction log as below